-Emilienne Malfatto is a freelance photojournalist covering post-conflict and social issues, mostly in Iraq.
+Emilienne Malfatto is an award-winning photojournalist covering post-conflict and social issues, mostly in Iraq.

 She studied in France and Colombia and graduated from Sciences Po Paris in 2013.
 She then worked for the Agence France Presse (AFP) in France and on the Middle East regional desk.
 In early 2015 she moved to northern Iraq as a freelancer.
 She now lives between Iraq and Southern Europe, with occasional reporting in Latin America.

-Her work has been featured by The Washington Post, The New York Times’ Lens blog, UNESCO, Doctors Without Borders (MSF), Le Monde, Libération, Le Figaro, among others.
+Her work has been exhibited internationally and featured in The Washington Post, The New York Times’ Lens blog, UNESCO, Doctors Without Borders (MSF), Le Monde, Libération, Le Figaro, among others.

 Emilienne is a member of Women Photograph and Frontline Freelance Register.
 She is available for assignments.